EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 ## 9. Phase 5 — AI-Powered Audit Generation *(core of the project)*

-**Goal:** generate a grounded, structured audit finding for a selected control, using retrieved evidence and a fine-tuned LLM.
+**Goal:** generate a grounded, structured audit finding for a selected control, using retrieved evidence and a fine-tuned LLM

 ```
 Select Control → Retrieve Evidence → Build Context → Llama + LoRA → Generate Audit Finding